-To be able to receive the best rates on Term life insurance, the companies will look at other important factors such as your height and weight.
+To receive the best rates on Term life insurance, the companies will look closely at your height and weight.

 Height and weight will have a direct reflection on Hypertension.
 Many overweight people have high blood pressure which usually goes hand in hand.
 A medical underwriter will take a close look at your most recent pressure readings.
 As a result they will also look at your long term history with the condition.
-There are very specific blood pressure level readings that will make a determination what your status actually is as a risk for Term or Universal life insurance:
+There are blood pressure readings that will make a determination what your status actually is as a medical risk.

 Standard Rate Class– This generally requires a steady reading that does not exceed 150/90 controlled by high blood pressure medications.
-Readings may be actually higher for older age groups, for example those over 50, and those over 60 years of age.
+Readings may be actually higher for older age groups of those over 50, and 60 years of age.

-Preferred Rate Class– You may be considered a preferred risk if your readings are under 140/90 controlled by medication or 150/90 without medication depending on the insurance carriers in question.
+Preferred Rate Class– You may be considered a preferred risk if your readings are under 140/90 controlled by medication.
+Also a reading of 150/90 without medication depending on the insurance carrier.
 This would entitle you to lower premiums than those in the Standard rate classification.

-Super Preferred Rate Class– If your blood pressure readings are normally under 140/90 and you are not on any medications, you are not considered to have Hypertension and therefore you would be eligible for the lowest possible premium rate class.
+Super Preferred Rate Class– If your blood pressure readings are normally under 140/90 and you are not on any medications.
+If you are not considered to have Hypertension, you would be eligible for the lowest possible premium rate class.

-Here is a simple recap of some of the things that you can do to lower your blood pressure and maybe in time eliminate your Hypertension condition all together.
+Here is a simple recap of some of the things that you can do to lower your blood pressure.
+In addition, you possibly may be in time eliminate your Hypertension condition all together.